 When the programme was lanuched in 2011, WLT worked with 10 project partners.
 The number of project partners that have Keepers of the Wild has since increased and as funding continues we hope to support rangers in other partners' reserves.

-To address the urgent need to increase protection on our project partners' reserves, the Trust is raising funds to support more reserve rangers.
+To address the on-going need to increase protection for reserves and protected areas, the Trust is raising funds to support more reserve rangers.

 Rangers are usually members of the local community and some were once hunters.
-This may seem a strange decision but because of their knowledge of the rainforest they can make excellent bird guides and invariably turn into some of the best ambassadors for conservation within the local community.
+This may seem a strange recruitment policy but, because of their knowledge of the project area, former hunters can make excellent wildlife guides and invariably turn into some of the best ambassadors for conservation within the local community.

-The transition is a simple one: by earning a wage they become well-respected in the village and instead of spending many hours in the forest in search of something to kill for their family to eat, they are able to look after their families in a sustainable way.
+The transition is a simple one: by earning a wage they become well-respected in their community and instead of hunting to feed their family, they are able to look after their families in a more sustainable and reliable way.

-£5,000 can support a ranger in the field for one whole year and this includes clothing and other necessary associated costs.
-WLT is also hoping to get additional items sponsored, such as cameras and further clothing.
+On average, £5,000 can support a ranger in the field for one whole year.
+This includes their salary, uniform and vital equipment such as binoculars and tools.
+From time to time WLT is able to get additional items sponsored, such as cameras and clothing for extremes in weather and inhospitable conditions.
 Donate to this Appeal »

 For any individual or business who wishes to donate the full £5,000 we will identify a particular ranger for you to support.
-This is not an adoption scheme as you will be the only supporter of "your" ranger, who will send regular updates and photos from the field.
+Donors will receive regular field reports from the sponsored ranger.